ZongyuanShen/ZongyuanShen.github.io/_projects/2_project.md

     Figure 2: Illustration of the SMART algorithm: (a) tree-pruning and disjoint tree creation and (b)-(i) tree-repair and replanning.
 </div>

-## Validation by Simulation Experiments
+## Validation by Simulation Experiments in Dynamic Environments
 **Set-Up:**
 - Holonomic robot: moves at a speed of 4m/s.
 - Dynamic obstacle: moves along a random heading for a random distance.